 Our local offer details the provision that we provide within the Academy and the services that we access in order to make the best endeavours to meet the needs of all children within the school, including those with additional needs and disabilities.
 This offer links with St Stephens Community Academy Improvement Plan and the Pupil Premium Improvement plan.
 It details the provision offered by the Academy, links to the performance management of all staff and ensures that the Academy Budget shows value for money.
-This plan details the provision we have in place to ensure that your child is included in the schools long term aim, to be in the top 10% of schools Nationally.
-All staff and the Governors are involved in monitoring and evaluating the provision provided annually, and are responsible collectively for the successful implementation of the offer to ensure success and achievement for all pupils including those with additional needs and disability.
+This plan details the provision we have in place to ensure that your child is included in the school's long-term aim, to be in the top 10% of schools Nationally.
+All staff and the Governors are involved in monitoring and evaluating the provision provided annually and are responsible collectively for the successful implementation of the offer to ensure success and achievement for all pupils including those with additional needs and disability.
 The plan links directly to our Special Educational Needs, Equality and Diversity and Pupil Premium Policies and encompasses the vision provided within these policies.
 The offer is monitored closely through evaluation on a regular basis by all involved.
 All staff are provided with relevant and appropriate training in order to ensure that they are taking their best endeavours to ensure that the offer detailed is being met at all times.

-Link to Special Educational Needs Policy: St Stephens Community Academy website in policies section Link to Equality and Diversity Policy: St Stephens Community Academy website in policies section Link to Inclusion Policy: St Stephens Community Academy website in policies section Link to Pupil Premium Policy: St Stephens Community Academy website in PPG section
+Link to SEN Information Report: St Stephens Community Academy website in policies section Link to Special Educational Needs Po St Stephens Community Academy website in policies section Link to Equality and Diversity Policy: St Stephens Community Academy website in policies section Link to Accessibility Plan: Link to Inclusion Policy: Link to Pupil Premium Policy: St Step Spiritual, Moral, Social & Cultural Policy: St Stephens Community Academy St Stephens Community Academy St Stephens Community Acader hens Community Academy website in website in policies section website in policies section website in PPG section s section